They say…

 By the early 1980s, Irish-born Mike Conway operated or had a stake in around 13 London pubs, some leased from Ind Coope or Watney, as well as two free houses, collectively known as Conway Inns.
 In reponse to growing demand for cask, in 1983 he converted one of them to a brewpub.

-The pub chosen was the Prince of Wales in Battersea Road (not to be confused with the similarly named pub in Battersea Road), a Watney pub dating from around 1865.
+The pub chosen was the Prince of Wales in Battersea Park Road (not to be confused with the similarly named pub in Battersea Road), a Watney pub dating from around 1865.
 It was equipped with an 8 hl full mash kit supplied by Hickey Engineering of Bromley, visible from the bar through a glass partition and overseen by a keen young brewer, John Gilbert.

 The iniative was clearly deemed a success, as the following year the group installed a much bigger 24 hl brewhouse, also supplied by Hickey, at the Warrior, a sizeable corner pub built in the 1870s near Loughborough Junction station.